1st Principle of Investing Safely

 It's easy to find excuses when you give up control of your finances.
 And having someone or something to blame may feel good for a while.

 But tomorrow, you'll still have bills to pay, debts, and everyday expenses.
+And none of those other people will help you there.
 In other words, blame does not pay the bills.

 Time Required to "Catch-Up" after a One Year Loss of 7%